OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 - If a user calls the `streamTemperature` function from multiple cells in Excel, the `streamTemperature` function reads data from the same `savedTemperatures` variable each time it runs.

-- The `refreshTemperature` function reads the temperature of a particular thermometer every second and stores the results in the `savedTemperatures` variable.
+- The `refreshTemperature` function reads the temperature of a particular thermometer every second and stores the result in the `savedTemperatures` variable.
 Because the `refreshTemperature` function is not exposed to end users in Excel, it does not need to be registered in the JSON file.

 ```js
 var savedTemperatures;